 • Mosteiro dos Jerónimos, Belém

-This 16th-century beautiful monastery is one of the few surviving examples of medieval, Manueline architecture and is listed (along with the Torre de Belém) as a UNESCO World Heritage Site.
+This beautiful 16th-century monastery is one of the few surviving examples of medieval, Manueline architecture and is listed (along with the Torre de Belém) as a UNESCO World Heritage Site.
 It is also the resting place of Vasco da Gama and Portugal’s most famous writer, Luís de Camões.
 This magnificent monastery was built by King Dom Manuel in 1502.
-It was built to signify Portuguese importance as a world power at the time and more specifically to celebrate Vasco da Gama’s discovery of a sea route to India and the Spice Islands.
-It is the most impressive expression of the wealth that Portugal acquired from discoveries and conquests in the 15th and 16th centuries.
+It was built to signify Portuguese importance as a world power at the time and, more specifically, to celebrate Vasco da Gama’s discovery of a sea route to India and the Spice Islands.
+It is the most unique expression of the wealth that Portugal acquired from discoveries and conquests in the 15th and 16th centuries.

 • Torre de Belém (Belém Tower)

-This lovely tower (which looks more like a miniature castle) is positioned next to the bank of the Tagus river.
-It was built in 1515 as both a monument to Portuguese maritime discoveries and, defensively, to protect the mouth of the river Tagus.
-It is another excellent example of Manueline style architecture, with fanciful naval themes.
+This lovely tower (which looks more like a miniature castle) is positioned next to the bank of the Tagus River.
+It was built in 1515 as a monument to Portuguese maritime discoveries and, defensively, to protect the mouth of the river Tagus.
+It is another excellent example of Manueline-style architecture with fanciful naval themes.

 • Fado: Portuguese Music Traditional

 If you come to Lisbon, you must see a Fado show.
-Coined Portugal’s answer to the blues, Fado is soulful, tragic, beautiful and hopeful, all at once.
+Coined Portugal’s answer to the blues, Fado is soulful, tragic, beautiful, and hopeful all at once.
 Accompanied by the mandolin-like guitar, the singing is intense and incredible to witness.
-Lisbon has many venues, mostly in the Bairro Alto and Alfama.
-“Parreirinha de Alfama” in the Alfama, is small, intimate and friendly, with good food.
-“Adega do Machado”, in the Bairro Alto, is fancier, founded in 1931, and has entertained prime ministers and presidents.
+Lisbon has many venues, mainly in the Bairro Alto and Alfama.
+“Parreirinha de Alfama” in the Alfama is small, intimate, and friendly, with good food.
+“Adega do Machado,” in the Bairro Alto, is fancier, founded in 1931, and has entertained prime ministers and presidents.

 More information